kevin2huang/basic-drawing-app-rn/README.md

-# Basic Drawing App in React Native
+# Drawing App in React Native

 A drawing board application built with `Path` from `react-native-svg`.
 In addition, it has some basic functionality like color picker, pen thickness selection, erasing capabilities, undo, and clear canvas.
 This project also includes a basic setup for localization using i18n.